livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 * Every cryptographic operation uses an explicitly specified scope and key identifier.
 * No implicit scope selection or fallback is permitted.
 * Invalid, missing, or malformed keys cause explicit failure.
-* The node key must exist and be valid before startup completes.
+* The node key must exist and be valid before startup completes, satisfying the node identity guarantees in `01-protocol/05-keys-and-identity.md`.
 * The Key Manager never determines authorship or authority and defers to identity semantics defined in `01-protocol/05-keys-and-identity.md`.
-* Only the Key Manager may perform signing or decryption using private keys.
+* Only the Key Manager may perform signing or decryption using private keys, keeping the private-key boundary enforced by `01-protocol/04-cryptography.md`.

 These guarantees hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise.